Popcorn (2007 film)

 Popcorn is a 2007 British romantic comedy film written and directed by Darren Paul Fisher.
-It was filmed in 2005 at one of London's largest multiplex cinemas, Odeon Greenwich.
+It was filmed in 2005 at one of London's largest multiplex cinemas, Odeon Greenwich formally the UCI Filmworks.

 Plot

 Too insecure to approach the girl of his dreams, Danny takes a job at his local movie house where she works, only to learn his first day is her last.
 After his initial efforts to woo her fail, he resorts to drastic measures by enlisting the help of the chief projectionist, a man who no longer knows the difference between the real and the film worlds.